constanza101/insurance/docs/insurances-API-test.md

 * <a href="https://github.com/constanza101/insurance/blob/master/docs/insurances-API-test.md#04--get-the-user-linked-to-a-policy-number"> Get the user linked to a policy number.  </a> -> Can be accessed by users with role "admin".

-* <a href=""> EXTRA "POST" http requests: </a> -> For inserting into my database all the details of both endpoints provided.
+* <a href="https://github.com/constanza101/insurance/blob/master/docs/insurances-API-test.md#05--extra-post-http-requests"> EXTRA "POST" http requests: </a> -> For inserting into my database all the details of both endpoints provided.

 * <a href="https://github.com/constanza101/insurance/blob/master/docs/api-insurances.md"> Documentation. </a>